Near La Barge in Lincoln County, Wyoming — The American West (Mountains)

 Erected by Sublette County Historical Society; Lincoln County Board of Commissioners; Wyoming Highway Department.

 Other nearby markers.
 At least 3 other markers are within 5 miles of this marker, measured as the crow flies.
-Names Hill (here, next to this marker); Names Hill State Historic Site (within shouting distance of this marker); Seeds-Kee-Dee-Agie, Spanish River, Rio Verde, Green River (approx. 4.2 miles away).
+Names Hill (here, next to Names Hill State Historic Site (within shouting distance of this marker); Seeds-Kee-Dee-Agie, Spanish River, Rio Verde, Green River (approx. 4.2 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 Another Jim Bridger marker.

 Also see . . .
 James Bridger - Utah History to Go.
 (Submitted on October 13, 2010, by Bill Pfingsten of Bel Air, Maryland.)